redhat-appstudio/infra-deployments/README.md

 2) Make sure you have the latest version of CRC: `crc version`
 3) Set up your workstation and command line tools: `crc setup`
 4) Configure the VM using the minimum supported values.
 You can further increase these values if your workstation can support it: `crc config set memory 16384` and `crc config set cpus 6`
+5) Make sure the Cluster has the nodemetrics enabled so that sandbox installer can find allocatable resources it needs : `crc config set enable-cluster-monitoring true`
-5) Create a new VM after you adjust the memory and cpu allocation: `crc delete` and confirm with a `y`.
+6) Create a new VM after you adjust the memory and cpu allocation: `crc delete` and confirm with a `y`.
-6) Start the OpenShift cluster: `crc start` This command will output the OpenShift web console URL as well as the developer and kubeadmin credentials when it's finished.
+7) Start the OpenShift cluster: `crc start` This command will output the OpenShift web console URL as well as the developer and kubeadmin credentials when it's finished.
-7) Set up your command line: `eval $(crc oc-env)`
+8) Set up your command line: `eval $(crc oc-env)`
-8) Configure kubectl to use the CRC administrator account: `kubectl config use-context crc-admin`
+9) Configure kubectl to use the CRC administrator account: `kubectl config use-context crc-admin`

 ### Bootstrap App Studio
 Steps: